Who Hijacked Your Supply Chain?

 I do not publish too many posts on LinkedIn any more because of ‘Gresham’s Law‘.
 However, once in a while I still publish content that would be relevant to that platform.

-I start my discussions of this nature with a simple question about the definition of supply chain in your company.
-It is always interesting to note that no two definitions of supply chain are exactly the same in practice.
+I start my discussions of this nature with a simple question about the definition of SC in your company.
+It is always interesting to note that no two definitions of SC are exactly the same in practice.

 The boundaries of supply chains within the companies are rarely clear.
 I have written about this extensively in my books and blogs – here is one small post for example.

 What struck me in the event – when I was answering questions as part of the concluding panel – was that a number of supply chains have been hijacked by institutions for their own purposes.

 This would be like owning a fruit laden tree and just harvesting the fruit from the lowest rung of the ladder, while leaving all the other fruit in the middle and top to rot on the tree.

 If you have doubts about whether you should consider this quick self-benchmarking tool, consider the slide below (from my presentation at the event) shows the contrast between the two extremes of SCM clearly: